mpdf/mpdf.github.io/real-life-examples/user-input.md

 modification_time: 2015-08-05T12:00:28+00:00
 ---

-<p>These scripts allow you to present a form to the user, who can enter text and upload an image; these are displayed first in the browser, with the option to create a PDF file from the output.
+These scripts allow you to present a form to the user, who can enter text and upload an image; these are displayed first in the browser, with the option to create a PDF file from the output.
 These scripts should only be considered the basis of a full script and will need adapting considerably.
-In particular, note that the uploaded image files may need to be deleted at some point.</p>
+In particular, note that the uploaded image files may need to be deleted at some point.

-<p class="manual_block">example_userinput.php</p>
+example_userinput.php

 {% highlight php %}
 <?php